nasa/cumulus/docs/operator-docs/bulk-operations.md

     ![Screenshot of Kibana user interface showing details of an example request](assets/kibana-inspect-request.png)

-6. In the slide out tab that appears on the right side of the page, click the "Request" link near the top and scroll down until you see the `query` property.
+6. In the slide out tab that appears on the right side of the page, click the "Request" link near the top and scroll down until you see the `query` property:

     ![Screenshot of Kibana user interface showing the Elasticsearch data request made for a given Kibana query](assets/kibana-inspect-query.png)